The Katowice problem and autohomeomorphisms of $\omega^*$: Introduction

 \begin{intro-question} Is it consistent that $\omega_0^*$ and~$\omega_1^*$ are homeomorphic? \end{intro-question}

-Through the years some consequences of ``$\omega_0^*$~and $\omega_1^*$ are homeomorphic'' were collected in the hope that their conjunction would imply $0=1$ and thus yield a full positive answer to the Katowice problem.
+Through the years various consequences of ``$\omega_0^*$~and $\omega_1^*$ are homeomorphic'' were collected in the hope that their conjunction would imply $0=1$ and thus yield a full positive answer to the Katowice problem.

 In the present paper we add another consequence, namely that there is a non-trivial autohomeomorphism of~$\omega_0^*$.
-Whether this implication is true was asked by Nyikos in~\cite{Nyikos}.
+Whether this is a consequence was asked by Nyikos in~\cite{Nyikos}, right after he mentioned the relatively easy fact that $\omega_1^*$~has a non-trivial autohomeomorphism if $\omega_0^*$ and $\omega_1^*$ are homeomorphic, see the end of Section~\ref{sec:prelim}.

-In Section~\ref{sec:question} we shall discuss the consequences alluded to above and formulate a structural question related to them.
+After some preliminaries in Section~\ref{sec:prelim} we construct our non-trivial autohomeomorphism of~$\omega_0^*$ in Section~\ref{een}.
+In Section~\ref{sec:question} we shall discuss the consequences alluded to above and formulate a structural question related to them; Section~\ref{sec:consistency} contains some consistency results regarding that structural question.